mulle-sde/mulle-sde.github.io/index.md

 5. The version checking like "fetch me the latest foo with version < 2" isn't implemented, but probably will be.

 On a day to day basis, MulleSDE though is a joy to use and my favorite IDE, because it saves me so much time.

+## Presumed to be stable

+These tools look like they are complete and useful on their own

+* mulle-env     - custom environments for projects
+* mulle-fetch   - grab and unpack repositories and archives
+* mulle-make    - detect build method and build a project
+* mulle-match   - categorize files and make files
+* mulle-monitor - monitor a filesystem folder and trigger commands on change